wigging/wigging.github.io/posts/numpy/gauss.md

 ---
-title: Gauss-Legendre points and weights
+title: Gauss-Legendre points and weights with NumPy
 date: August 31, 2023
 ---